 This morning, we visit the Shrine of the Book Museum to see the Dead Sea Scrolls and the fascinating 1:50 scale model of Jerusalem as it would have appeared in Jesus’ time.
 Next, we drive to the City of David, an incredible archaeological find.
 Afterwards, we take a short walk to Hezekiah’s Tunnel (conditions permitting).
 Be sure to bring a flashlight and water shoes to walk through the tunnel.
 Anyone wanting to stay dry can walk through Hezekiah’s shaft.
 If time permits, we will visit the newly excavated Pool of Siloam.
 Next, we see the Church of St. Peter in Gallicantu.
 We end our day with worship and communion at Golgotha and the Garden Tomb.
 Dinner and overnight are in Jerusalem.
 After breakfast, we begin our sightseeing as we drive to the Wilderness.
-The road from Jerusalem to the Dead Sea region is a descent of 4,000 feet in 13 miles.
+The road from Jerusalem to the Dead Sea region is a decent of 4,000 feet in 13 miles.
 Our first stop will be at Masada, where we take a cable car up to the fortress built by King Herod.
 Here we survey the ruins of fortifications, waterworks, the synagogue, temples and palaces.
 Next, we drive to Ein Gedi where David hid from King Saul.
-A short drive takes us to Qumran and the settlement of the first-century sect known as the Essenes, authors of the Dead Sea Scrolls.
-Afterwards, we follow the road south along the western shore of the Dead Sea (the lowest spot on earth) where we will stop for a couple hours to swim/float in its waters.
+A short drive takes us to Qumran and the settlement of the first century sect known as the Essenes, authors of the Dead Sea Scrolls.
+Afterwards, we follow the road south along the western shore of the Dead Sea (the lowest spot on earth) where we will stop for a short swim.
 Time and conditions permitting, we’ll include a short visit to Jericho.
 Dinner and overnight are in Jerusalem.
 We begin our day with a visit to Bethlehem.
-We pass by Rachel’s tomb outskirts and visit the Church of the Nativity and Shepherd’s Field.
-Then, we drive to Herodium.
+We pass by Rachel’s tomb outskirts, and visit the Church of the Nativity and Shepherd’s Field.
+Then we drive to Herodium.
 This “palace-fortress” built by King Herod (Matt.
 2) is located on the edge of the Judean Desert, where he would be eventually buried.
-Then, we depart for the Elah Valley to see the brook where David slew Goliath (1 Samuel 17:40-52).
+Then we depart for the Elah Valley to see the brook where David slew Goliath (1 Samuel 17:40-52).
 We return to Jerusalem for dinner and overnight at our hotel.